Shear and bulk viscosities of the gluon plasma across the transition temperature from lattice QCD: Spectral analysis

-Fig.~\ref{fig:vis_all} shows that, for $T<T_c$, both $\eta/s$ and $\zeta/s$ obtained in this work are significantly larger than the results from the analytic fit~\cite{Christiansen:2014ypa}, the QPM~\cite{Mykhaylova:2019wci}, and the lattice determinations of Astrakhantsev et al.~\cite{Astrakhantsev:2017nrs,Astrakhantsev:2018oue}.
+Figure~\ref{fig:vis_all} shows that, for $T<T_c$, both $\eta/s$ and $\zeta/s$ obtained in this work are significantly larger than the results from the analytic fit~\cite{Christiansen:2014ypa}, the QPM~\cite{Mykhaylova:2019wci}, and the lattice determinations of Astrakhantsev \textit{et al.}~\cite{Astrakhantsev:2017nrs,Astrakhantsev:2018oue}.
 However, when the viscosities are expressed in units of $T^3$, the differences between the lattice results of Refs.~\cite{Astrakhantsev:2017nrs,Astrakhantsev:2018oue} and this work are substantially reduced, as shown in Fig.~\ref{fig:vis_T3}.
 This indicates that the dominant source of the discrepancy originates from the determination of the entropy density $s$.
-In the present study, $s$ is taken from the high-precision, continuum-extrapolated results of Ref.~\cite{Giusti:2025fxu} obtained using shifted boundary conditions, whereas Refs.~\cite{Astrakhantsev:2017nrs,Astrakhantsev:2018oue}, as well as GRG \& HTL~\cite{Christiansen:2014ypa} and QPM~\cite{Mykhaylova:2019wci}, rely on entropy densities computed using the integral method at finite lattice spacing~\cite{Engels:1999tk,Borsanyi:2012ve}, which becomes less reliable below $T_c$ due to the smallness of pressure and plaquette differences.
+In the present study, $s$ is taken from the high-precision, continuum-extrapolated results of Ref.~\cite{Giusti:2025fxu} obtained using shifted boundary conditions, whereas Refs.~\cite{Astrakhantsev:2017nrs,Astrakhantsev:2018oue}, as well as GRG and HTL~\cite{Christiansen:2014ypa} and QPM~\cite{Mykhaylova:2019wci}, rely on entropy densities computed using the integral method at finite lattice spacing~\cite{Engels:1999tk,Borsanyi:2012ve}, which becomes less reliable below $T_c$ due to the smallness of pressure and plaquette differences.

-To complement the quantitative comparison presented above, it is instructive to briefly contrast our analysis with previous lattice extractions of the shear and bulk viscosities from Euclidean energy--momentum tensor correlators.
-The differences most relevant for such a comparison are (i) how the dominant modeling systematics associated with the low-frequency transport peak are quantified, (ii) the control over lattice-spacing effects and the statistical precision of the correlators, and (iii) the temperature range covered.
+To complement the quantitative comparison presented above, it is instructive to briefly contrast our analysis with previous lattice extractions of the shear and bulk viscosities from Euclidean energy-momentum tensor correlators.
+The differences most relevant for such a comparison are (i) how the dominant modeling systematics associated with the low-frequency transport peak are quantified, (ii) the control over lattice spacing effects and the statistical precision of the correlators, and (iii) the temperature range covered.